dinhanhthi/dinhanhthi.com/_posts/others/2020-03-07-good-applications.md

 - [LockHunter](https://lockhunter.com/) : find what application/process is preventing us from deleting some folder/file.
 - [cmder](https://cmder.net/) (Console Emulator) : drop-down terminal for windows.
 My [setting file](/files/cmderSetting.xml).
 - [Everything](https://www.voidtools.com/) : an alternative to Spotlight in Mac.
 You can search any thing (app, docs, files,...) in your computer with hotkeys.
+- [Big Stretch Reminder](https://monkeymatt.com/bigstretch/) : free simple reminder tool that prompts a user to take regular breaks and helps prevent the symptoms of Repetitive Strain Injury (RSI).

+## Linux

+- [Workrave](http://www.workrave.org/) : a program that assists in the recovery and prevention of Repetitive Strain Injury (RSI).

+## MacOS

+- [Time Out](https://apps.apple.com/us/app/time-out-free/id402592703?mt=12): a program that assists in the recovery and prevention of Repetitive Strain Injury (RSI).

 ## Education